-Now in its fourth season, Terrace House — the so-called “scriptless” show — has earned itself a growing following outside of Japan.
+Now in its fifth season, Terrace House — the so-called “scriptless” show — has earned itself a growing following outside of Japan.
 Getting inside the actual houses themselves is, of course, not possible, but there are a wealth of locations in Karuizawa and the greater Tokyo area that fans — whether living here or visiting from abroad — can easily visit.

-It’s even possible to drop by the workplaces of a few current and former cast members, since they continue their day jobs while living in the house and often have their workplaces featured in the show.
+It’s even possible to drop by the workplaces of a few current and former cast members since they continue their day jobs while living in the house and often have their workplaces featured in the show.
 Although I personally advocate for keeping a respectful distance when running into your favorite boy or girl in the city, the added thrill is certainly undeniable.

 The most-visited Terrace House location is probably Lattest, the workplace of fan-favorite Mizuki Shida.
 The coffee shop is a 10-minute walk from Omotesando station in Tokyo and also near the popular Harajuku neighborhood, making it a simple addition to the average tourist’s route.
 When Shida is behind the counter, some Terrace House pilgrims chat and ask for a photo, while others attempt to play it cool and just soak in the atmosphere (I may or may not be speaking from personal experience).
 The coffee is worth your while, too.